Skip to main content

 The Salesforce family page shows information about all related services from Salesforce, providing a consolidated view that helps you find optimization opportunities across the Salesforce family subscriptions.

-• The Organizations tab which shows all your organization’s Salesforce subscriptions and cost insights overview in a single holistic view.
+The Organizations tab shows all your organization’s Salesforce subscriptions and cost insights overview in a single holistic view.
 Using this overview, you can optimize your subscriptions by reallocating and distributing any unused subscriptions across the organizations that require renewals.

 note